Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Results and Analysis

 Looking at the results of the external adversary experiment in the No Attack scenario, we can see that the power consumption is a bit higher than the same scenario in the other experiments.
 The reason is that the data packets from the affected nodes are taking the alternative and longer path, i.e., more power is used by the nodes on that path.
 However, the power consumption pattern is identical in all the scenarios of the external adversary experiment, which indicates no effect from the attacks; hence, successful mitigation of the attacks.

-For all internal-adversary experiments, the power consumption patterns (per each scenario) are very similar between \gls{rpl} in UM and PSM for the No Attack, BH, and SF attacks scenarios, with the replay protection mechanism having a bit more power consumption than the rest.
+For all internal-adversary experiments, the power consumption patterns (per scenario) are very similar between \gls{rpl} in \acrshort{umrpl} and \gls{psmrpl} for the No Attack, BH, and SF attacks scenarios, with the replay protection mechanism having a bit more power consumption than the rest.
 This is because many data packets were not delivered, and the power consumed for their unsuccessful deliveries is entirely wasted.

-Now, it is clear from Fig.\ref{fig_2d} that using the replay protection significantly increases the average power consumption when the Neighbor attack is launched, even if almost all of the sent data packets were delivered successfully.
+Now, it is clear from Fig.\ref{fig_2d} that using the replay protection significantly increases the average power consumption when the NA is launched, even if almost all of the sent data packets were delivered successfully.
 This time, the reason behind this behavior is the increased number of control messages exchanged to mitigate the attack, as seen in Fig.\ref{fig_2c}.